 Boasting bright-colored plumage, Tufted Puffins that have spent the last eight months floating and diving on open seas return each spring to Cannon Beach's Haystack Rock to lay eggs and raise their chicks.
-One of the Northwest's most accessible locations to observe puffins nesting in their natural environment, Haystack Rock in Cannon Beach provides an ideal habitat for the puffins who prefer to nest on rocky islands with grassy areas into which they can burrow their nests, usually in inaccessible locations like Haystack Rock.
+One of the Northwest's most accessible locations to observe puffins nesting in their natural environment, Haystack Rock in Cannon Beach, provides an ideal habitat for the puffins who prefer to nest on rocky islands with grassy areas into which they can burrow their nests, usually in inaccessible locations like Haystack Rock.

 "HRAP will have at least one scope set up for puffin viewing, it will be roped off and limited to one family unit per time and managed by a staff member or volunteer who will clean the scope between uses.
 We will set up a queue for people who want to use the scope and have a staff member available to talk to those people, providing educational information about puffins and answering questions.
-If the one scope is feasible and working well, we will set up this same socially distanced and sterilized approach for multiple scopes.
-Program operations are always subject to change due to Covid-19 or under the direction of Oregon State Parks." -Kelli Ennis Program Director
+If one scope is feasible and working well, we will set up this same socially distanced and sterilized approach for multiple scopes.
+Program operations are always subject to change due to Covid-19 or under the direction of Oregon State Parks." -Kelli Ennis, Program Director